vitessio/website/content/en/docs/14.0/reference/features/transport-security-model.md

 ## MySQL Transport to VTGate

-To get VTGate to support TLS use the `-mysql_server_ssl_cert` and `-mysql_server_ssl_key` VTGate options.
-To require client certificates, you can set `-mysql_server_ssl_ca`, containing the CA certificate you expect the client TLS certificates to be verified against.
+To get VTGate to support TLS use the `--mysql_server_ssl_cert` and `--mysql_server_ssl_key` VTGate options.
+To require client certificates, you can set `--mysql_server_ssl_ca`, containing the CA certificate you expect the client TLS certificates to be verified against.

-Finally, if you want to require all VTGate clients to only be able to connect using TLS, you can use the `-mysql_server_require_secure_transport` flag.
+Finally, if you want to require all VTGate clients to only be able to connect using TLS, you can use the `--mysql_server_require_secure_transport` flag.